Realtime Tables¶

 Overview¶

 Below is the formula to use for calculating the amount of memory to expect public tables to consume, based on the types of data being stored.
-For total capacity planning of the AMI in memory database, one should run this on each table and aggregate the results.
+For total capacity planning of 3forge in memory database, one should run this on each table and aggregate the results.

 Where each variable is: